bckelly1/home_lab/README.md

 * [zap2xml](https://github.com/jef/zap2xml) - Downloads a TV guide for your local broadcasts so Jellyfin can show a guide and be able to tune into Over-The-Air broadcasts.

 * [traefik](https://github.com/traefik/traefik) - network proxy.
 Allows all services to share an HTTP endpoint (80/443) rather than all services running on their own ports/colliding.
-It also manages SSL for all services that are connected
+It also manages SSL for all services that are connected.
+When Traefik is initially started, allow it to pull the wildcard SSL cert.
+Check in the acme.json file for a wildcard cert.
+Once it appears, you can then add whatever services you want and they will all use the wildcard cert.

 ### Labels
 In every docker service there is a section called labels.
 This is how the container "registers" with traefik to use SSL and get it's connection proxied.
-You need five labels for every service:
+You need four labels for every service:
 ```
 - "traefik.enable=true" # Says yes, I want this service in Traefik
 - "traefik.docker.network=$DEFAULT_NETWORK" # This is the Traefik Network in docker
 - "traefik.http.routers.grafana.rule=Host(`grafana.$MY_DOMAIN`)" # Subdomain that you want.
 Remember to change the router in the label name!
-- "traefik.http.routers.grafana.tls.certresolver=dns-cloudflare" # What certificate resolver you want Traefik to use.
+- "traefik.http.routers.grafana.tls.certresolver=dns-cloudflare" # OPTIONAL: What certificate resolver you want the service to use.
+If you set this, you will get a dedicated cert, not the wildcard cert.
 - "traefik.http.services.grafana.loadbalancer.server.port=3000" # What HTTP port the service typically runs on
 ```
 Most services are very upfront about what port they use for the UI, but you may need to check the Dockerfile in the service to see what they expose.